ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

     * [2.6 Retrieve the UIN corresponding to a VID](#26-retrieve-the-uin-corresponding-to-a-vid-)
 # ID Repository

-ID Repository acts as a repository of identity details of an individual, and provides API based mechanism to store and retrieve identity details by any other MOSIP modules.
+ID Repository module contains the record of identity for an individual, and provides API based mechanism to store and retrieve identity details by any other MOSIP modules.
+When new/update packets are processed by Registration Processor, the identity details of an individual are added or updated in ID Repository.
+The identity information available in ID Repository is then used by ID Authentication to authenticate an individual.

 ## 1. Identity Service [**[↑]**](#table-of-content)
 ### 1.1 Store Identity Data and Documents in Database [**[↑]**](#table-of-content)